Bolmstead/Yoga/README.md

 * Signup for available yoga classes using the website's javascript calendar.
 * View enrolled yoga classes and cancel any class signup.
 * Edit their account information.
-* (soon) Receive automatic emails to confirm their yoga class signup, signup cancellation, or account creation.
+* Receive automatic emails to confirm their yoga class signup, signup cancellation, or account creation.

 Instructors are able to do all of the above while having the ability to: